craffael/lehrfempp/doc/doxygen/pages/quick_reference_mesh.md

 Mesh functions are wrappers around a functor that can be evaluated on the entire mesh.
 The interface is defined in lf::mesh::utils::MeshFunction.
 A more detailed definition can be found in the @lref_link{supp:mshfn}.

 The most general representative of a mesh function is lf::mesh::utils::MeshFunctionGlobal.
 It takes a functor that can be evaluated on the entire mesh.
-The functor must provide an operator() a point within the entity reference Element and returns a value.
+The functor must provide an operator() which takes a point within the entity reference Element and returns a value.
 Lambda functions are a common way to define such functors.

 For efficiency reasons the evaluation points are passed to mesh functions as the columns of a  \f$d \times n \f$ - matrix (where \f$d\f$ agrees with the local dimension of the entity and \f$n\f$ is the number of points).
 This allows for the evaluation of multiple points at once.
 The following code snippet demonstrates how to define a mesh function that evaluates the function